 Emojis fall under this banner, too.

-If you want to improve your chances of engagement, images and videos are the way to go; emojis are a great first step towards improving this aspect of your marketing strategy.
+If you want to improve your chances of engagement, images and videos are the way to go; emojis are a great first step toward improving this aspect of your marketing strategy.

 6. Appropriate context

 There's no doubt that the wrong image can cause havoc in the marketing world.
 Don't use any emojis that are widely known to be euphemisms or double entendres, of which there are a few.

 A quick Google of 'emoji euphemisms' can show you which ones you should be avoiding.